 - ask your provider to only accept direct debits from certain billers

 - specify acceptable payment intervals.

 If your direct debit mandate doesn’t give you the right to a refund, you can ask your provider to check whether the amount and timing of each direct debit transaction is what you agreed.

 If you have a SEPA or payment-related complaint about a provider (or branch) based in the UK, you should get in touch with the Financial Ombudsman Service:

 If you are dealing with payment service providers (including branches of UK banks) based in another SEPA country, you may need to report your concerns to the competent authority in that country and refer any complaints to the appropriate body there.

 Reporting to the FCA

-If you believe that a business we regulate is not fulfilling its obligations under the SEPA regulation, you should consider reporting this to us, along with details of the relevant incident(s).
-You can email your report to us at email@example.com
+If you believe that a business we regulate is not fulfilling its obligations relating to SEPA transactions, you should consider reporting it to us, along with details of the incident(s).